Aldenham Works: Post War

-Although Aldenham had dealt with new vehicles and accident repairs from about 1945, it did not start full scale overhauling of bus bodies until 1949/50 and until 1955 chassis' were still dealt with at Chiswick.
+Although Aldenham had dealt with new vehicles and accident repairs from about 1945, it did not start full scale overhauling of bus bodies until 1949/50 and until 1955 chassis were still dealt with at Chiswick.
 This was because, with the RTs, the bodies were jig-built which enabled the bus bodies to be a perfect fit on all the other RT chassis.
 At first, buses were dealt with on an individual basis, with each chassis and body being re-united after overhaul.
 A small number of changes of body among the RT family of buses was made during the period up to December 1955, at which point the 'works float' system of overhauling was re-introduced after being suspended during World War II.
 This meant that vehicle identities were again changed around so as to make full use of licences.
-In most cases, each bus arriving in the works was replaced by an identical one carrying the same identity, which meant that it was back on the road the same day in the majority of cases.
+In most cases, each bus arriving in the works was replaced by one made up of different parts but carrying the same identity, which meant that it was back on the road the same day in the majority of cases.
 The system came into full operation in January 1956.
 The works were officially opened on 30 October 1956, at which date it had a staff of 1,800, which was expected to increase to 2,500.

 The post-war standardisation and huge size of the London Transport fleet allowed maintenance along modern production line principles, with work being carried out on a number of buses at once.
 Several mechanics could focus on specific parts of the vehicle rather than a single mechanic working on a single bus at a time.